17th Sustainment Brigade (United States)

-The 17th Sustainment Brigade (SB) is a U.S. military sustainment brigade of the Army National Guard in Nevada.
+The 17th Sustainment Brigade (SB) is a Sustainment Brigade of the United States Army and the Nevada National Guard.

 Mission

 The 17th Sustainment Brigade (17th SB) provides command and control for 3-7 sustainment functional logistics battalions, as well as assigned human resources and financial management companies.
 Its responsibilities include overseeing theater distribution, supporting redeployment operations, and providing logistical support to joint, interagency, and multinational forces.
 Additionally, the brigade is prepared to assist civilian agencies when directed.

 History

 The Brigade was activated in 2011 to provide command and control for the Special Troops Battalion of the brigade and the 757th Combat Sustainment Support Battalion.
-In June 2012 the brigade was given administrative control of the 1st Squadron, 221st Cavalry.
+In June 2012 the brigade was given administrative control of the 1st Squadron, 221st Cavalry Regiment.